 - How to Treat Cats with Bladder Cancer

-Bladder cancer is a disease that affects a handful of cats every year.
+Bladder cancer in cats is a disease that affects a handful of cats every year.
 As the name suggests, feline bladder cancer is located in the urinary bladder of cats.
 Another name for this disease is urinary bladder cancer.

 Considered part of the pelvic region of your cat's body, the urinary bladder is responsible for holding onto urine before it is emptied when your cat uses the litter box.
 As a muscular sac that sits right by the pubic bone of your cat, the bladder is an essential part of your cat's overall internal processes.

 Additionally, the urine that gets stored in the bladder is created inside of the kidneys, so your cat's bladder connects to the kidneys as well.
 The connection between the bladder and kidneys is made possible by the duo of ureters that extend from the kidneys to the bladder.

 The urinary tract is often thought of solely as the path that urine travels as it leaves the body of your cat.
 However, the urinary tract encompasses the kidneys and the bladder, too!
 So, in a way, bladder cancer in cats can be thought of as a cancer of the lower urinary tract as well.

 There are a few different types of cancer cats can be diagnosed with, the most popular of which being transitional cell carcinomas.
 All the following cancers may benefit from using CBD oil alongside their treatment.

 We'll talk about that in more detail shortly, but the less common types of bladder cancers stem from bladder tumors.
 When tumors appear in the urinary tract of cats, the cells that line the urinary tract are affected.